RetamalVictor/robot-car/README.md

 # Robot Car

-This project is based in the Elegoo Conqueror tank.
+This is a work in progress repository for the Robot Car with Vision guidance.

-The directory includes two folders.
+The directory includes two folders for now.

 - MotorControl: Contains the Arduino Sketch to run the Project "MotorControl.ino" (Still under development)
 - Libraries: Contains the libraries needed for the project.
 Currently, they are two: